 A sale by Bonhams on September 24, 2014 included all K * R models from 101 to 109.
 The only known specimen of the 108, 61 cm high, was sold for £ 240K including premium.
 A 105 was sold for £ 170K including premium.

-A 104 in a flawless original condition was sold for $ 210K including premium by Theriault's on January 12, 2013 over a lower estimate of $ 110K.
-Another 104, 48 cm high, is estimated $ 60K for sale by Theriault's in Nashville on July 22, lot 17.
+A boy 104 in a flawless original condition was sold for $ 210K including premium by Theriault's on January 12, 2013 over a lower estimate of $ 110K.
+A girl 104, 48 cm high, is estimated $ 60K for sale by Theriault's in Nashville on July 22, lot 17.
 It is shown at the bottom left in the tweet below.

 A Summer Doll Auction - Monday, July 22nd in Nashville— Theriault's Auctions (@TheriaultsDolls) July 1, 2019

 Inspired by the Robert Frost poem “Stopping by Woods on a Snowy Evening”, Theriault’s offers an exceptional collection of dolls from Mary Lou Rubright of Shoemakersville, PA during the 70s and 80s. https://t.co/dtHaw6tPl3 pic.twitter.com/WaYC0x0QZp

 2015 SOLD for $ 310K including premium